Dreaming in Color: What These 8 Common Colors Symbolize in Dreams

 4. Dreams in Green

+- Positive Growth.
 Green is typically an overwhelmingly positive color symbol.
-It brings with it connotations of growth, especially spiritual growth, renewal, happiness, joy, and serenity.
+It brings with it connotations of growth (especially spiritual growth), renewal, happiness, joy, and serenity.

 5. Blue Dreams

-The skies are blue as are the oceans and both are symbols of that which is endless.
+- Aspirations.
+The skies are blue as are the oceans, and both are symbols of that which is endless.
 As the color of two primary symbols of the infinite, blue can symbolize high aspirations.
 If blue is showing up in dreams, it can indicate a time when the dreamer is feeling a great deal of self-actualization or at least striving for such.

+- Spirituality.
 As blue is the color of the sky and the skies are associated with heaven, the color blue is also a symbol of high spirituality.
 In the Christian tradition, the Theotokos (Virgin Mary) is associated with the colors blue and white, symbolizing purity and spirituality.
-Therefore, blue can indicate a time when the dreamer's thoughts are focused on that which is spiritual.
+Therefore, blue can indicate a time when the dreamer's thoughts are focused on spiritual concerns.

+- Wisdom.
 Wisdom also associated with the color blue.
-Blue in dreams may indicate that the dreams has gained wisdom in a certain area of life or is, perhaps, in need of wisdom in that area.
+Blue in dreams may indicate that the dreamer has gained wisdom in a certain area of life or is, perhaps, in need of wisdom in that area.
 Look at what image is blue for further information as to where that wisdom has been gain or is needed.

-Vivid violet is associated with rich symbolism as vibrant as the color itself.
-In dreams violet symbolizes:
+Vivid violet or purple is associated with rich symbolism as vibrant as the color itself.
+In dreams, violet symbolizes:

+- Wealth.
 Violet in dreams is an indication of wealth but that wealth need not be limited to the material.
-Violet can symbolize a wealth of knowledge, emotional growth, spirituality, or aspirations.
+Violet can symbolize a wealth of knowledge, emotional growth, spiritual gain, or aspirations.

+- Spirituality.
 Violet is also a color associated with spirituality.
-Violet is often interchangeable with the color purple and in the Christian tradition purple is the liturgical color associated with Lent and Lent is a time of contemplation and penitent thoughts.
-Therefore, for those who are Christian, purple or violet dreams could indicate a time in which the dreamer is contemplating life and life choices.
+Violet is often interchangeable with the color purple and in the Christian tradition, purple is the liturgical color associated with Lent, a time of contemplation and penitent thoughts.
+Therefore, for those who are Christian, purple or violet dreams could indicate a time in which the dreamer is contemplating spiritual life and life choices.

 The soul becomes dyed by the color of its thoughts.— Marcus Aurelius

+- Humility.
 On a spiritual level, brown can symbolize humility.
-In fact, the etymology of humble, comes from Latin humus which means "earth."
+In fact, the etymology of "humble" comes from Latin humus, which means "earth."
 Iconographers sometimes clothe the Mother of God in brown to symbolize the Virgin's humility.

 8. Dreaming in Black